Commensal Transient Searches with MeerKAT in Gamma-Ray Burst and Supernova Fields: Discussion

 \subsection{Interstellar Scintillation}

-Interstellar scintillation is a common cause of variability in the radio sky.
+Interstellar scintillation is a common cause of variability in the radio sky. \citet{1998MNRAS.294..307W} provides a review of the phenomenon with examples of its effects.
+Interstellar scintillation is caused by the radio waves from a distant, typically compact, object passing through the ionized component of the interstellar medium.
+This interaction causes a variation in the flux of the radio source characterized by the modulation index, $m$.
+The modulation index is defined by the fractional variation in the flux: $m=\sigma/\mu$, where $\sigma$ is the variation in flux, and $\mu$ is the average flux.
+This variability can be characterized over a particular timescale called the variability timescale, $t_{var}$.

+In order to predict the expected variability timescale and modulation index for a particular location on the sky, it is necessary to compare the observing frequency with the transition frequency, $\nu_0$.
+At the transition frequency, the modulation index, or fractional variability is expected to be at its highest, that is of order unity.
+If the observing frequency is above the transition frequency, the scattering from the ionized interstellar medium is considered ``weak'', if the observing frequency is below the transition frequency it is considered ``strong''.
+All of our observations occur in the ``strong'' scattering regime.
+Furthermore, within this regime, variability can either be from diffractive scintillation or from refractive scintillation.
+Diffractive scintillation occurs on narrow bandwidths and short timescales, while refractive scintillation occurs over longer timescales and over larger bandwidths.
 On the timescales and observing frequencies probed by our 30-minute images, refractive scintillation is the most dominant type of scintillation.

+Maps of the expected scintillation properties from the interstellar medium can be made if the distribution of charged particles is known. \citet{2019arXiv190708395H} uses $H_{\alpha}$ intensity maps to generate a model of the electron content and distribution of our galaxy.
+From this model, the accompanying software also computes the expected transition frequency, variability timescale, and modulation index.

-It is caused by inhomogeneities in the ionized component of the interstellar medium. \citet{1998MNRAS.294..307W} provides an overview of interstellar scintillation with examples of its effects.
-For this survey, we use the software described in~\citet{2019arXiv190708395H} to compute expected values of refractive scintillation at the pointing center of each field.
-The relevant parameters for characterizing scintillation are the modulation index, the timescale, and the characteristic frequency ($\nu_0$).
-The modulation index characterizes the fractional variability of flux over the given timescale.
-As the frequency of the observations approach the characteristic frequency, the scintillating source approaches the strong scintillation regime where the fractional variability approaches one.
-A summary of these scintillation parameters for each field are shown in Table~\ref{tab:scinttab}.
-Several fields have very large modulation indices, which represent the fractional variation in flux and we can use to compare to $V$, the variability metric calculated for each source.
+We use the software described in~\citet{2019arXiv190708395H} to compute expected values of refractive scintillation at the pointing center of each field.
+A summary of the aforementioned scintillation parameters for each field are shown in Table~\ref{tab:scinttab}.
+Several fields have very large modulation indices, which we can compare to $V$, the variability metric calculated for each source.
 All of the sources we consider variable are shown in Table~\ref{tab:sourcevar}, with the variability statistics and an estimated upper limit on the timescale of variation estimated by visual inspection of the light curves.